SeanTColeman/Time-Tracker/README.md

 # Time-Tracker
-Simple app keeping track of the time and date
+Simple app to keep track of the time and date